 To support: Head to their kitchen at Southern Strain Beer Co. in Concord.

-Owned by Janelle & Desmen Milligan, this gourmet popcorn retailer is currently operating out of 7th Street Public Market.
+Owned by Janelle & Desmen Milligan, this gourmet popcorn retailer is currently operating out of The Market at 7th St. They serve a variety of novelty popcorn flavors, like fried chicken kettle corn and cookies ‘n cream.

-To support: Shop online and follow on Instagram for updates and specials.
+To support: Check them out at The Market at 7th St. or shop online and follow on Instagram for updates and specials.

 Jazzy’s serves cheesecake in every form and flavor.
 Owner Gerri Simmons started the business when she was a high schooler at East Mecklenburg in honor of her late uncle Jazzy.
-Expect everything from classic cheesecake with strawberries to honeybun cheesecake to cheesecake stuffed apples.
+Expect everything from classic cheesecake with strawberries to honeybun cheesecake.

 Co-owners and chefs Oscar Johnson and DC “Coop” Cooper specialize in Tidewater, Virginia-inspired cuisine.
 One popular menu item is Uncle Gene’s Fish Sandwich, which is made with a piece of fried local fish, topped with field pea slaw and house-made hot sauce, garnished with Jimmy Sauce and packed onto a brioche roll.